Apply for Financial Aid

 Summer financial aid eligibility is based upon what a student has recieved for the previous fall and spring semesters.
 If a student has not used all their aid during fall and spring semesters then they should have eligibility for the summer.
 To determine elilgibility students must contact the office to appIy.
 Click here for more detailed summer information.

-Check with the Office of Admissions to make sure all forms have been completed or are in process for admission to NKU as a degree seeking student.
+Check with the Office of Transfer Services to make sure all forms have been completed or are in process for admission to NKU as a degree seeking student.

 NKU requires a Free Application for Federal Student Aid (FAFSA) be filed with the Department of Education.
 If you have not requested the information be sent to Northern Kentucky University, a College Name Change/ Form is available at the receptionist desk.
 This process usually takes about three weeks.
 You can also request the information be sent to us by calling the Department